Coupled cluster theory: Towards an algebraic geometry formulation: Exponential parametrization

+The success of CC methods can be traced back to the exponential parametrization of the eigenfunction.
+Mathematically, this can be derived in several ways~\cite{schneider2009analysis,rohwedder2013continuous,csirik2023coupled1}; here, we introduce an alternative way following algebraic considerations.

-The above mentioned first quantization is a useful framework for analyzing the Schr\"odinger equation from a functional analysis perspective~\cite{schneider2009analysis, rohwedder2013continuous,laestadius2018analysis,faulstich2019analysis}.
+The above-mentioned first quantization is a useful framework for analyzing the Schr\"odinger equation from a functional analysis perspective~\cite{schneider2009analysis, rohwedder2013continuous,laestadius2018analysis,faulstich2019analysis}.
 However, for practical implementations as well as for the algebraic and geometric analysis presented in this article, the second quantization is more suitable.
-We will not give a complete characterization of the second quantization, the interested reader is referred to~\cite{messiah1990albert}, instead we will focus only on the mathematical constructions and objects that are important for the subsequently introduced coupled-cluster theory.
-We follow the common route of constructing fermionic $M$-particle spaces which are used to define the fermionic Fock space.
-The fermionic Fock space is the correct framework to define the {\it fermionic ladder operators}, which are used to construct the {\it excitation operators} which play an essential role in coupled cluster theory.
+We will not give a complete characterization of the second quantization, the interested reader is referred to~\cite{messiah1990albert}, instead, we will focus only on the mathematical constructions and objects that are important for the subsequently introduced CC theory.

-Starting point is a single-particle basis $\mathcal{B}$ (for analytic considerations it is common to choose $\mathcal{B}\subseteq H^1(X)$ where $X=\mathbb{R}^3 \times \{ \pm 1/2 \}$, see~\cite{yserentant2010regularity}), which can in principle be finite or infinite dimensional.
-Note that the single particle functions have a spatial and spin degree of freedom, which we shall combine, i.e., $X=\mathbb{R}^3 \times \{ \pm 1/2 \}$, for more details we refer the reader to~\cref{app:FuncAna}.
-In case of a finite dimensional basis $\mathcal{B}$, we require the cardinality $K = |\mathcal{B}|$ to be larger than $N$, which is the number of electrons in our considered system.
-Note that in practical computations $K\gg N$.
-Moreover, we may assume without loss of generality that $\langle \chi_i, \chi_j\rangle_{L^2(X)} = \delta_{i,j}$ for all $\chi_i \in \mathcal{B}$, otherwise we employ molecular orbitals which by construction have said property~\cite{helgaker2014molecular}.

-We shall now construct the $M$-particle Hilbert space where $0\leq M \leq K$.
-With the set of single particle functions $\mathcal{B}$ at hand we can construct a basis of {\it Slater determinants}, which are $M$-particle functions fulfilling Pauli's exclusion principle through the anti-symmetry property.
-To that end, we choose $M$ distinct single-particle functions from $\mathcal{B}$, i.e., $\{\chi_{p_1},...,\chi_{p_M}\}$, and take their exterior product

-This construction merely yields a generator of the $M$-particle Hilbert space.
-We obtain a basis when considering canonical ordering, i.e., $p_1<...<p_M$.
-The Slater determinants constructed in this way are orthonormal in the $L^2(X^M)$-sense.
-We denote $\mathfrak{B}^{(M)}$ the set of all possible $M$-particle Slater determinants that can be constructed from $\mathcal{B}$.
-The $M$-particle full configuration interaction space $\mathcal{H}^{(M)}$ is then defined as the span of $\mathfrak{B}^{(M)}$.
-In order to define fermionic creation and annihilation operators, we require the freedom to alter the particle number.
-To that end, we define the fermionic Fock space as the direct sum of all $M$-particle Hilbert spaces $\mathcal{H}^{(M)}$, i.e.,